ryanmorin/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

 ## Linear Regression to Predict MPG
-Multiple regression analysis is used whenever we wish to model the relationship between one indepenent variable and more than one dependant variable.
+Multiple regression analysis is used whenever we wish to model the relationship between one independant variable and more than one dependant variable.
 This analysis looked at the impact of 5 dependant variables (vehicle_length, vehicle_weight, spoiler_angle, ground_clearance and AWD) on MPG.
 The analysis demonstrated that three variables; vehicle_length, vehicle_weight and ground_clearance where statistically significant (a non-random amount of variance) at the 95% confidence interval.
 The impact on MPG from the other two variables (AWD and spoiler_angle) could be associated with chance.

 ![linear_regression](https://github.com/ryanmorin/MechaCar_Statistical_Analysis/blob/main/variable_significance.png)